Integralist/integralist.co.uk/content/posts/python-security.md

 I mention both of these (KDF and PBKDF2) because the `generate_digest` function I've written is a multi-arity function that will switch implementation based upon the provided arguments in the method signature.

-Originally I had two separate functions to distinguish them a bit more clearly but realised if this library is to make life easier for developers who don't understand encryption, then I need to provide a single function that intelligently handles things internally.
+Originally I had two separate functions to distinguish them a bit more clearly but realised if this library is to make life easier for developers who don't understand encryption or hashing concepts, then I need to provide a single function that intelligently handles things internally.

 <div id="3"></div>
 ## generate_digest